 The Board regularly reviews the independence of its members in accordance with current guidelines.
 It considers that length of service does not necessarily compromise the independence or contribution of directors of investment trust companies, where experience and continuity can be a significant strength.
 Therefore no limit has been imposed on the length of service of any Director.
-The Board believes that its four non-executive Directors, including Michael Moule and William Eason, who have served as Directors for 14 years and 11 years respectively, are independent in character and judgement.
+The Board believes that its five non-executive Directors, including Michael Moule, who has served as a Director for 15 years, are independent in character and judgement.